nikitagusarov/t430_vm_setup/host_configuration/drivers_system.md

 The reg values indicated above are not appropriate for *ThinkPad T430*.
 [Here](https://github.com/ThinkPadThink/Thinkpadthinkpad/blob/master/PWM.md) is a guide (eventually in russian) on PWM liquidation.
 In our case there appears to be a little problem, as in *Debian 10* the package `intel-gpu-tools` (version `1.22-1+b1`) has a bug with reading registers values.
-This bug was fixed in later versions, starting with `1.25-2`.
+This bug was fixed in later versions, starting with `1.25-2` (for more detailes refer to [this bug report](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=918116)).

 In the case this operation was successful (ie: using *Ubuntu* instead of *Debian*), we should create a service (ex: `pwmfrequency@.service`) to be run at startup :